 Don’t hesitate to ask for help from other family members, friends, or support groups.
 Professional assistance is also available through organisations like NDIS provider Sydney, offering services that can lighten your caregiving load.

 Remember to care for yourself too.
-Set aside time for activities you enjoy, practise relaxation techniques, and ensure you’re getting adequate rest and nutrition.
+Set aside time for activities you enjoy, practise relaxation techniques, and ensure you’re getting adequate rest and nutrition The Celebrity Portal.

 5. Engaging in Meaningful Activities

 Enrich your loved one’s life by engaging in activities that cater to their interests and abilities.

 Discover activities your loved one enjoys, such as crafting, listening to music, or gardening.
 These activities can provide a sense of purpose and joy.

 Whenever possible, explore outdoor activities together.
 Nature walks, picnics, or visits to accessible parks can offer a refreshing change of scenery and boost mental well-being.